designstem/projects/algorithms/index.md

 | 2 3

-## It is important to remember:
+## Keep in mind:

 ## &nbsp;

-1. Not all computational design is generative design
+1. Not all computational design is generative design,
 2. And not all generative design is computational.
-3. Not every use of computer in design is ‘generative’
+3. Not every use of computer in design is ‘generative’.

 ### &nbsp;

-#### Let's take a look at some examples of computer generated algorithms design
+#### And now, let's take a look at some examples of computer generated algorithms in design:

 -